Kartchner Caverns State Park: History

 It was years later when Randy was on a picnic luncheon date, that he found another sink hole.
-He went home to get his caving gear and asked Gary Tenen to join him to explore the new sink hole.
+He went home to gather his caving gear and asked Gary Tenen to join him to explore the new sink hole.
 That new sink hole was also disappointing, but Randy and Gary decided upon a whim to return to the prior sink hole.
 This time they could smell bat guano, a hint that the cave might be much larger than they had originally thought.
-It was after crawling about the length of a football field, sometimes on their bellies, with only carbide lamps for light, that they came to a very small bat hole.
+It was after crawling the length of a football field, sometimes on their bellies, with only carbide lamps for light, that they came to a very small bat hole.
 After chipping away at the hole for hours they entered the "Big Room".
 While there, they realized that this discovery could place the caverns at risk.

-Hoping to protect the cave from vandalism, they kept the location a secret for 14 years, deciding that the best way to preserve the cavern – which was near a freeway – was to develop it as a tour cave.
+Hoping to protect the cave from vandalism, they kept the location a secret for 14 years.
+After years of thought, they decided that the best way to preserve the cavern – which was near a freeway – was to develop it as a tour cave.
 After gaining the cooperation of the Kartchner family and working with them for ten years, together they approached the Arizona State Parks Board.
+Ken Travous, the Director of the AZ state parks was instrumental in establishing the funding and resources for protecting the caverns.
 In 1985, The Nature Conservancy acquired an option to purchase the land.
 The discovery of the cave was finally made public in 1988 when the landowners sold the area to the state for development as a park and show cavern.
 Prior to its grand opening in 1999, the state spent $28 million on a high-tech system of air-lock doors, misting machines and other equipment designed to preserve the cave.